project-sunbird/project-sunbird.github.io/pages/developer-docs/configuring_sunbird/configuring_domain_ext_links.md

 ## Overview
-Content created or available offline can be uploaded on Sunbird.
-Organization administrators can upload content available on external sources such as dailymotion.com etc. on Sunbird.
-This section explains the procedure of how to configure domains to allow hosting content from such external sources.
+Sunbird platform allows adopters/users to upload content from external sources.
+Using the option, an adopter can upload the content that is already available with them and the content from the external sources to sunbird content library.
+They can upload external content from different websites such as youtube, Dailymotion and so on.
+This section explains the procedure of enabling a domain to host content from external sources.

 ### Prerequisite
-To configure domains to host external links ensure the following:
+Ensure the following to enable a domain to host content from external links:
 - You are logged in as the organization administrator
 - You have access to set the environment variables